 With fantastic amenities, complete seclusion, and a rustic decor, Lara’s glamping cabin made the perfect desert home-away-from-home.
 With over 100 different accommodations to choose from in Southern California, we know we want to be heading to visit these luxurious cabins in Joshua Tree, too.

-Lara gives us her thoughts on glamping, travel, and what inspires her below.
+Keep reading this Joshua Tree blog as Lara glamps, and shares her on glamping, travel, and what inspires her below.

 What do you like most about glamping?